imm0r/hideProcess/README.md

 It uses a DLL injected into all running processes via a **CBT hook** (`SetWindowsHookEx`) to intercept specific API calls and prevent the target process from being listed.

-> ⚠️ **Educational Use Only**
-> This project is intended for research, debugging, and reverse‑engineering education.
-> It must not be used for malicious purposes.

 ---

 ## ✨ Features